 Cause: Prostatitis is when a man’s prostate gland gets infected and inflamed.
 This infection can narrow the pathway for the urethra, causing pain during urination.

 In addition, you may experience pain in the groin area or lower back, cloudy or bloody urine, and flu-like symptoms.
 The infection can be caused by bacteria, although doctors often cannot link non-bacterial cases to a source.

-Treatment: If the prostatitis resulted from bacteria, a doctor will prescribe antibiotics to fight the infection.
-He may also recommend alpha blockers to relax the muscles where the prostate connects to the bladder.
+Treatment: If prostatitis resulted from bacteria, a doctor will prescribe antibiotics to fight the infection.
+He may also recommend alpha-blockers to relax the muscles where the prostate connects to the bladder.
 For comfort, he may prescribe anti-inflammatory medicines.

 5. Urinary Incontinence

 Cause: Last but not least, men can suffer from urinary incontinence.
 Symptoms include accidental urination or dribbling during coughing or sneezing, inability to completely empty the bladder, frequent urination, and a sudden yet urgent need to use the restroom.

 The incontinence can be caused by damage to the nerves surrounding the urethra, weakened pelvic muscles, or other prostate or health problems.
 A doctor should rule out any other issues that may be causing the incontinence first.

 Treatment: If no other underlying problem is causing the incontinence, a doctor may try lifestyle changes, recommend getting plenty of regular exercise and fiber (to avoid constipation), and advise strengthening pelvic floor muscles.
 If the problem persists or is severe, he may recommend surgery.

 While men may not experience as many UTIs as women, they can still get this infection and several other urology problems.
 They should not dismiss them but should instead seek medical advice about their specific symptoms.
 Headed off early, men can get these common urology problems under control and return to their normal schedules.